radar/guides/ember.md

   findAll: ->
     posts = Em.A()
     $.getJSON('/api/posts').then (data) ->
-      $.each data.posts, (post) ->
-        posts.pushObject(data)
+      Ember.run () ->
+        posts.pushObjects(data.posts)
         posts
 ```

 This code defines a simple Ember.Array object, which is the type of object that needs to be returned with the `model` call in `Blorgh.IndexRoute`.
-After defining that array, the code then makes a request to `/api/posts` which will query our API.
-Our API will dutifully return all the posts, and then the rest of the code in this function iterates through all of those posts and adds them to array.
-The final line in the method returns the list of posts.
+After defining that array, the code then makes a request to `/api/posts` using `$.getJSON`.

+which will query our API for the posts and our API will dutifully return all the posts.
+Once that's done, we call `Ember.run`.

+`Ember.run` is fairly interesting.
+What this will do is will define a function to be run within the next run-loop.
+If we were creating 5 posts by making 5 async requests to `/api/posts`, this would *normally* require 5 re-draws of the page.
+By using `Ember.run`, we queue up all of these and the next time Ember's run loop happens, all 5 elements will be redrawn at the same time.

 When we refresh the page, we'll no longer see an error.
 Instead, at the very bottom of the console output, we'll see this: